Sherwood Cryer

-Sherwood Cryer (September 2, 1927 – August 13, 2009) was a Pasadena, Texas-based entrepreneur.
-He was the originally owner and operator of a bar called Sherri's.
-He then formed a partnership with Mickey Gilley it became the western nightclub & Bar Gilley's, which was the central setting of the 1980 movie Urban Cowboy starring John Travolta and Debra Winger.
+Charley Sherwood Cryer (September 2, 1927 – August 13, 2009) was an American entrepreneur.
+After forming a partnership with Mickey Gilley, Cryer became co-owner of Gilley's, a Pasadena, Texas-based western nightclub and bar.

-Biography
+Early life

+Cryer was a native of Diboll, Texas.
+He moved to Pasadena after World War II, worked as a welder for Shell Oil and bought a string of convenience stores, honky-tonks, and bars.
+In 1971 he hired Mickey Gilley to play piano at Shelly's, his club on Spencer Highway, six nights a week.

+Gilley's Club

-Charles Sherwood Cryer was from Diboll, Texas and worked as a welder for Shell Oil for a few years after his service in the Air Force during World War II.
-He settled in Pasadena, where his large tent-style honky tonk concept developed into what became Gilley's in 1971, located on a sprawling parcel of land at 4500 Spencer Highway, Pasadena, Texas 77504.
+Cryer settled in Pasadena, where his large tent-style honky tonk concept developed into what became Gilley's in 1971, located on a sprawling parcel of land at 4500 Spencer Highway in Pasadena.
 It was named after country music artist Mickey Gilley.
 Cryer met Gilley in a bar where Gilley was performing and invited him to become a co-owner of Cryer's new club.
-Gilley, the cousin of Jerry Lee Lewis, was soon playing six nights a week, helping the new hotspot to attract entertainers like Willie Nelson, Charlie Daniels, Crystal Gayle, Hank Williams, Jr., Jerry Lee Lewis, George Jones, Johnny Lee, Conway Twitty, Keith Whitley, and hundreds more.
+Gilley, the cousin of Jerry Lee Lewis, was soon playing six nights a week, helping the new hotspot to attract entertainers like Willie Nelson, Charlie Daniels, Crystal Gayle, Hank Williams Jr., Jerry Lee Lewis, George Jones, Johnny Lee, Conway Twitty, Keith Whitley, and hundreds more.

-Cryer managed the club's operations until he and Gilley had a falling out in 1989.
-Gilley felt that Cryer was neither properly maintaining the facility nor booking the high-profile musicians the club was famous for, and wanted to disassociate with the club by removing his famous name.
-Gilley's closed and litigation between the two partners began.
-Cryer did not want to lose control of Gilley's and attempted to produce documentation showing the partnership was still valid.
-Gilley won the court case, and Cryer was ordered to pay Gilley $17 million.
-The dispute permanently closed Gilley's, ending an 18-year run that saw country music become mainstream in large part due to the club's widespread fame.
-On July 5, 1990, a fire quickly spread throughout the main building, destroying the club.
-Gilley and several others in Pasadena suspected that Cryer had the club burned in retaliation over the court decision, but Cryer denied the allegation.
-Cryer filed for bankruptcy after the court battle with Gilley.

-Gilley's Success and The Mechanical Bull
+Gilley's success and the Mechanical bull

 Gilley's fame spread in the early 1980s with the help of Cryer's patent-holding, the mechanical bull.
-It was prominently featured in the 1980 film Urban Cowboy, with actors John Travolta, Debra Winger, and Scott Glenn shown riding the bull in many scenes.

 The bull became a huge nightly draw as cowboys from the area took turns testing their skill in front of large crowds.
 Cryer and Gilley expected lawsuits from patrons getting hurt on the bull but no one sought them.
 Rides were conducted with a sign posted nearby stating "Ride At Your Own Risk."